swallowcamel/nancywiki/Defining-routes.md

 You can also implement your own, custom constraints.
 It's as easy as implementing `IRouteSegmentConstraint` and it will automatically be picked up by Nancy, SDHP-style.
 You can also derive your constraint from one of these convenience classes:

- - `RouteSegmentConstrainBase<T>` - Base class for a named constraint.
+ - `RouteSegmentConstraintBase<T>` - Base class for a named constraint.
  - `ParameterizedRouteSegmentConstraintBase<T>` - Base class for a named constraint that accepts arguments.

 #### Example